darmuh/TerminalStuff/README.md

  - Please feel free to request changes or new features at my github [here](https://github.com/darmuh/TerminalStuff)
  - Also please do report any bugs you find there as well.
  - If you're not a fan of GitHub, I'm also fairly active on the LethalCompany Modding Discord managed by Thunderstore.
 I post updates on WIP features there whenever i'm messing with something new.
+ - Flashlight colors are CLIENT SIDE ONLY.
+You will not see other player's color change.
+ - If your flashlight color isn't changing try the following.
+(1) Make sure you have a flashlight in your inventory.
+(2) Turn on the flashlight and switch to something else to also tell the game you have a helmet light.

 ### Work for future updates
  - lol: think I might revist trying to get videos to display on the terminal itself after some findings in developing the splitview commands.
  - proview/overlay: Configuration options to make these purchasable upgrades
- - more door commands: Purchasable upgrade for the door open/close system (maybe)
+ - more door commands: Purchasable upgrade for the door open/close system (maybe, this might only be possible for the host player)
  - Ship Light controls and color change commands
  - Terminal customization (colors, etc.)
  - Terminal screen Always-On (does not turn black after leaving)
  - Custom keywords for commands (need to see if this is possible first)
+ - Networked flashlight colors if I ever figure out custom networking for this mod :)